WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/verifiable-displays-in-HTML.md

 Keywords: Verifiable Displays, Verifiable Credentials, Hashlinks, HTML

 ## Abstract
-This paper describes a way to create temper-proofed, future-proofed, "anywhere renderable" bundles of Verifiable Credentials and their Verifiable Displays, by embedding Verifiable Credentials and their Verifiable Displays into HTML files and linking them with Hashlinks.
+This paper describes a way to create tamper-proofed, future-proofed, "anywhere renderable" bundles of Verifiable Credentials and their Verifiable Displays, by embedding Verifiable Credentials and their Verifiable Displays into HTML files and linking them with Hashlinks.

 This paper is a continued exploration of the problem and proposals discussed in the paper - [Verifiable Displays](https://github.com/WebOfTrustInfo/rwot7-toronto/blob/master/topics-and-advance-readings/verifiable_displays.md).
 It uses understandings and developments from [Resource Integrity Proofs](https://github.com/WebOfTrustInfo/rwot7-toronto/blob/master/topics-and-advance-readings/resource-integrity-proofs.md) paper and  [Hashlinks - Cryptographic Hyperlinks](https://tools.ietf.org/html/draft-sporny-hashlink-02) specification.